 Red Grapes we grow in our Saanich Vineyards

 Millot is similar in parentage to Marchal Foch; both are believed to be a cross with Goldreisling (itself a cross) and Vitis riparia/rupestris.
-Our Millot is light in style, similar to a Beaujolais, and is best served slightly chilled, making it a wonderful summer wine.
-The wine has huge fresh raspberry and blackberry flavors, which balances nicely with the light contribution of vanilla and spice from the few months the wines spends in American oak barrels.
+Our Millot is a light fruit forward red, and is best served slightly chilled, making it a wonderful summer wine.
+The wine has huge fresh raspberry and blackberry flavors, and light undertones of spice and vanilla from a few months in oak barrels.

-Although similar in parentage to Millot, we make Foch in a very different style.
-We leave the developing wine for over a year in newer American oak barrels sur lie and the result is a medium bodied wine with rich plum and cassis and undertones of cinnamon, mocha, chocolate, and vanilla,
+Although similar in parentage to Millot, our Foch spends more time in American and French oak resulting in a medium bodied wine with rich plum and cassis and undertones of cinnamon, mocha, chocolate, and vanilla.